<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 • Humans: Human figures on totem poles represent ancestors, heroes, and important cultural figures.
 They tell the stories of these individuals and their contributions to the community.

 Activity Idea: Show students images of different totem poles from various Indigenous communities.
 Discuss the differences in style, symbols, and colours.
 Have students identify common animals and symbols in the designs and discuss the significance of the symbols to the storytelling tradition.
 Have students create their own totem pole designs or stories using symbols to represent different aspects of their own lives or culture.
 You can provide materials like clay, cardboard, or paper and have them paint or carve symbols and animals onto their creations.
-Before getting started, you can visit the Government of Canada website to learn more about the stories totems tell.

 The Process of Carving